 Mobile safety

-Mobile phones are a key part of most people’s life, but it is important to be aware of the potential risks and dangers that come along with it.
-The following ‘mobile safety tips’ will go a long way to keeping you safe whilst using your mobile phone:
+Mobile phones are a big part of most people’s life, particularly young people, but it is important to understand that there can be some risks and dangers when using them.
+These mobile safety tips will help keep you safe while using your mobile phone.

 Mobile phone number